 The first (biscuit) firing costs typically £2 to £4 for a pot about the size of your fist.
 The second (glaze) firing would typically be £5 to £7.
 These costs cover the cost of the clay, electricity, wear and tear on the kiln, the colours and glazes and the time it takes to pack and unpack the kiln.

 Clayspace is a professional ceramics studio with potter’s wheels, handbuilding and sculpture equipment and tools and a very wide range of glazes and colours.
 In the past, people have made everything from tableware and sculpture to wall tiles and jewellery.
 You can come to us with ideas we can help you realise, or just with a desire to get your hands dirty and see what happens.
 We’ve got lots of fun stuff you can use to make textures and shapes and our helpful tutors are very knowledgeable and passionate about all things ceramic.

 How long does it take to make a pot?

 You could easily make at least a couple of small/medium pots in a casual session, depending of course on the size, style and complexity of what you want to make.
 Typically you’ll need to come to at least a couple of sessions to complete all the different processes though.

 What are the different stages in making and firing a pot?

-2. When the clay is partially dry, you can continue to work on your pots.
+- When the clay is partially dry (cheese or leather hard) you can continue to work on your pots.
 At this stage you can trim excess clay from the foot of a thrown pot (turning) or continue to build a coil pot taller, or refine surfaces and add handles etc.

-3. Your finished work is thoroughly dried before the first (biscuit) firing.
-The drying process can take anywhere between 2 days and 2 weeks, and the firing takes 24 hours.
+- Your finished work is thoroughly dried before the first (biscuit) firing.
+The drying process can take anywhere between 2 days and 2 weeks, and the firing and cooling takes up to 2 days.